 4.Be current on Rabies, Distemper, Parvo, and Bordatella (kennel cough)

 5.Vaccination records must have been given to Paws and Claws prior to the first class.
 6.Certificate from veterinarian that dog is free from all parasites (worms, fleas, ticks, etc.).

 The AKC CGC Test is an evaluation of the basic skills that every dog should know.
-Dogs must successfully complete the following 10 Canine Good Citizen test items:
+Dogs and handlers must successfully complete the following 10 Canine Good Citizen test items:

 1. Accepting a Friendly Stranger – Evaluator approaches, shakes hands with handler.
 Evaluator does not touch dog.